 Some homeowners are going even further up the walls with tile.
 One of the hippest shower trends is tiling from floor to ceiling with wood tiles.
 It’s low maintenance, durable and looks authentic.
 The high-definition design of today’s ceramic and porcelain tile is spot on and the plank shape perfectly mimics real wood.

 Not so long ago showerheads only sprayed out water, but now they are capable of so much more.
-Two trends that are catching on fast are showerheads with LED colored lighting and showerheads with a speaker built in.
+Two trends that are catching on fast are showerheads with LED colored lighting and showerheads with a speaker built-in.
 And both types can be controlled with apps.
-Showerhead speakers can remotely connect with your smartphone to play music form your personal playlist, Spotify or Pandora.
+Showerhead speakers can remotely connect with your smartphone to play music from your playlist, Spotify or Pandora.

 Eco-Friendly Features and Flooring

 The eco-friendly trend is still going strong.
 From the flooring to the lighting, bathrooms are greener and more efficient than ever.
 Dual flush toilets, low-flow showerheads, and faucet aerators all save water and won’t affect the design.

 But eco-friendly features can also be high-design.
 Flooring is a great example.
 Recycled glass, cork, and pebbles are three in-demand options that are environmentally friendly.
 Concrete is another green flooring option that works well in the bathroom and can be stained with non-toxic finishes.

 Cabinets are a statement piece in the bathroom.
 Over the years there have been a lot of different designs, and right now floating cabinets are en vogue.
 You may lose a little bit of storage space, but one huge benefit of floating cabinets is that the openness makes space feel larger.

 Continuity, Straight Lines and Clean Design